Is Diabetes Genetic? What Can You Do About It?

 Starting from the simplest explanation, teenagers with familial hypercholesterolemia do not have insulin resistance.
 They are lean, healthy, active, eat well-balanced, healthy diets, and many of them are athletes.

-Secondly, the incidence of type 2 diabetes in the US and worldwide is about 9% of the population.
+Secondly, the incidence of type 2 diabetes in the US and worldwide is about 9.3% of the population.
 This is not a very high number.

 But let’s look at the data.

 Researchers set out to answer this exact question.
 They evaluated children with familial hypercholesterolemia.
 These are kids with genetically incredibly high cholesterol.
 They have LDL-C over 190 mg/dL.
 One in about 200 to 300 people have this form of elevated cholesterol.
 It’s called FH (familial hypercholesterolemia).
-See the chapter on that for more.
+See the posts on that for more.

 In a 2018 study, they included children ages 4-18 who had FH.
 They used fancy testing to test for insulin resistance long before it actually manifests.
 They used HOMA-IR (Homeostatic Model Assessment) by performing oral glucose tolerance test (OGTT).
 The BMI of these young participants was 20 kg/m2 (not overweight).
 Their conclusion was, “No relationship was identified between lipid profiles and insulin resistance”.

 However, they did find that the participants that had insulin resistance had higher concentrations of apoB.
 Which is why we harp on apoB measurement so much.
 Because that is the causative agent.
+We know that insulin resistance can increase plasma residence time of lipoproteins, which is why apoB (LDL-C) is elevated.

 You can read the study at: